Blezz-tech/learn-haskell-valut/Курсы/Learn You a Haskell for Great Good!/Learn You a Haskell for Great Good! en.md

 We make a function `askForNumber`, which takes a random number generator and returns an I/O action that will prompt the user for a number and tell him if he guessed it right.
 In that function, we first generate a random number and a new generator based on the generator that we got as a parameter and call them `randNumber` and `newGen`.
 Let's say that the number generated was `7`.
 Then we tell the user to guess which number we're thinking of.
 We perform `getLine` and bind its result to `numberString`.
 When the user enters `7`, `numberString` becomes `"7"`.
 Next, we use `when` to check if the string the user entered is an empty string.
 If it is, an empty I/O action of `return ()` is performed, which effectively ends the program.
 If it isn't, the action consisting of that _do_ block right there gets performed.
 We use `read` on `numberString` to convert it to a number, so `number` is now `7`.

-**Excuse me!** If the user gives us some input here that read can't read (like "haha"), our program will crash with an ugly error message.
-If you don't want your program to crash on erronous input, use reads, which returns an empty list when it fails to read a string.
+> **Excuse me!** If the user gives us some input here that `read` can't read (like `"haha"`), our program will crash with an ugly error message.
+If you don't want your program to crash on erronous input, use `reads`, which returns an empty list when it fails to read a string.
 When it succeeds, it returns a singleton list with a tuple that has our desired value as one component and a string with what it didn't consume as the other.

 We check if the number that we entered is equal to the one generated randomly and give the user the appropriate message.
 And then we call `askForNumber` recursively, only this time with the new generator that we got, which gives us an I/O action that's just like the one we performed, only it depends on a different generator and we perform it.